W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 added new properties to the table: Title, ISBN, Price, Author and, category link to product.js

+1310
-now need to make product.js just copying category.js and modify it for those new properties
+now need to make product.js just copying category.js and modify it for those new properties also new to change width size so they all fit.
+Also made CoverType its own JavaScript file bc i think i was supposed to do that.

+1312
+Now just need to add a link to product